maxwellalvord/Pierre.Solution/README.md

 * HTML

 ## Description
 This is a MVC Webpage that has many to many functionality within the MySQL database and the program built.
 As long as the user signs in with a valid email, the user may add Treats and/or Flavors.
-If not signed in the anonomous visitor can only read the data.
+If not signed in the anonymous visitor can only read the data.

 ## Setup/Installation Requirements